slavadubrov/notes/docs/blog/posts/2025-10-18-domain-driven-design-ai-agents.md

 ### Entities and value objects

-Entities carry identity that survives data changes—think `Task`, `Order`, or `AgentSession`.
+Entities carry identity that survives data changes - think `Task`, `Order`, or `AgentSession`.
 Value objects are immutable descriptions such as `TimeSlot`, `EmailAddress`, or `Priority`.
 Together they model state and enforce invariants close to the data.

 ```python
 from pydantic import BaseModel